Gilgamech/website/www/Gillogisms.md

 1. Amazon is like Softbank in having one big success (AWS, Alibaba) pay for a bunch of failures. - 2021
 1. Ambulance ambiance.
 1. America's 'political problem' is the Hawthorne Experiment multiplied by Ford's 'Edsel disaster'. - 2020
+1. American Cheese, but from Hollywood instead of Wisconsin. - 2024
 1. An autistic person has trouble creating and identifying viable Patterns of Behavior, so the person clings to the few good ones they find like a drowning person to a plank.
 'Identify a novel, relevant, and interesting diagetic element in the current scene and make a timely remark about it when the conversation's word rate drops below a certain level and sufficient attention gaps appear' is a nontrivial pattern to undertake, and might take years of practice. - 2021
+1. An imported maid is a foreign domestic. - 2024
 1. Anatone, Bucoda, Colville, Dallesport, Elbe, Frederickson, Gilliam, Hoquiam, Ilwaco, JBLM, Kalama, Littlerock, Mossyrock, Naselle, Othello, Pahata, Quincy, Raymond, Skamania, Touchet, Uniontown, Van Zandt, Walla Walla, (no X), Yelm, Zilah. - 2021
 1. Angels, devils, gods, and demons are, by definition, extraterrestrial.
 Possibly extradimensional. - 2022
 1. Antipodal Antibody
-1. 'Anything worth doing is worth doing well' - British philosophy to put everything into your hobby, that if you're going to do it you should strive to excel.
-'Anything worth doing is worth doing poorly' - American philosophy that you should do what you enjoy, regardless of personal skill level.
-(These philosophies are not mutually exclusive, as one can put maximal effort into something and still be garbage at it.) - Reference in progress
 1. Anxiety is the sensation that your brain isn't working hard enough.
 A correct response to anxiety is to check that everything is okay, acknowledge the anxiety, and acknowledge that everything is okay.
 A few psychological tools exist to help with these tasks, and you can make your own also. - 2020
 1. Any focus on arbitrary attributes (including race and gender) are de facto ad hominem attacks and automatically lose arguments. - 2023
 1. Anyone can do (almost) anything, but nobody can do everything. - 2016
+1. 'Anything worth doing is worth doing well' - British philosophy to put everything into your hobby, that if you're going to do it you should strive to excel.
+'Anything worth doing is worth doing poorly' - American philosophy that you should do what you enjoy, regardless of personal skill level.
+(These philosophies are not mutually exclusive, as one can put maximal effort into something and still be garbage at it.) - Reference in progress
 1. AOC is better at LOL than SBF.
 (She was ranked in her free time, but he was not despite playing during work such as investor calls.) - 2021
 1. Archaepelogical.
 1. Are there use cases for non-public CDNs, like large companies?
 Does Amazon/AWS use CDNs to accelerate internal proprietary content?
 Are the edge copies encrypted? -2022
 1. Armies capture hearts and minds, starting with the hearts and minds of their troops. - 2018
-1. Assertive Without Dominating.
+1. Art Carney wasn't a carney (carnival worker/groupie). - 2018
 1. Art makes you feel something.
 Life imitates art because life IS art, in that other life forms make us feel something - happy, sad, comforted, worried, and more. - 2018
+1. Assertive Without Dominating.
 1. Assuming Momentum implies assuming operating in a frictionless sociological vacuum. - 2023
 1. Atheism is usually a non-label.
 People don't usually identify as atheists, instead they stop going to church, and then get called this by data-mining theologians trying to check a checkbox.
 Instead of discussing which deity might or might not control the universe and why or why not, we'd rather debate which type of cloud hosting infrastructure is best for your website, or how much light is best for your plant. / In surveys, someone who identifies as Atheist is likely to be seen as near militaristic in enforcing their viewpoints, as there are so many antagonistic labeled-atheists online.
 How would the survey results have been if instead of 'atheist' you put 'amateur farmer'? / What about the belief of 'There's no way to prove it, but between a slimmed-down Simulation Hypothesis (not a giant Universe Simulator, but just the 4d surface of a 5d rock garden, and someone tends to the waves around the rocks, being the waves that constitute our physical reality) and with virtual photons (existing based on probability/time alone) there sure is room for a larger being to influence things.
 And there seems to be an excess of synchronicity in the universe...'
 See it's so much easier to tell the surveyor 'No I'm not Catholic or Buddhist or anything else.' - 2019-2023
 1. Authoritarians try to figure out what other people are going to do, so the Authoritarian can tell the other people to do that, and in this way the other people are doing what the Authoritarian said - even if they were going to do that anyway.
 In this way the Authoritarian distorts reality to embiggen their own status at the cost of the other peoples' status - they claim that the other people would be lost without their leadership, when in reality their leadership can only ever be a waste of the other peoples' time. - 2019

 ### B

-1. By extending 'anti-Semitism' to cover unrelated topics like opinions on movies, the too-broadly named Jewish Anti-Defamation League (ADL) have made themselves into a joke where the group's actions actively defame Jewish people, to the detriment of Jewish people around Earth.
-Had they stayed out of unrelated topics, they could provide anti-defamation services to Jews and maybe others, but because of their excessive political action, they have lost too much respect to be taken seriously.
-This is yet another Current Year situation of a group providing only malassistance [bad help] to the group they purport to support - just as the ADL is anti-Semetic, GLAAD is homophobic, and the LGBTQ Task Force is anti-transsexual.
-1. Back in my day, we had leg races, not arms races.
-(Oh?
-When was that?)- 2023
 1. Back seats are put into 2-door sports cars so insurance actuaries see '4 seat family car' instead of 'unsafe metal sled'. - Regular Car Reviews Brian
 1. Banks aren't just businesses - they're foundational businesses that other businesses and whole communities depend on, as a source of money. - 2023
 1. Bannering - being able to see how to make something just by looking at it.
 From Minecraft Banners, where there are only like 6 shapes you can layer on top of each other, and only 6 layers that can be applied.
 And so they're an art of stacking these 6 layers. - 2017